Adelle Tracey

 Adelle Tracey (born 27 May 1993) is a middle-distance runner primarily in the 800 metres.
 Tracey has represented Jamaica since 2022 after formerly running for Great Britain.

 She placed fourth in the event at the 2018 European Athletics Championships, but claimed a bronze in the North American equivalent, the 2022 NACAC Championships representing her new country, Jamaica.
 The following day, Tracey won silver for Jamaica in the 1500 metres event in the same championships.

 Early life and education

 Tracey was born in the Seattle, United States, where her British mother met her Jamaican father, who was there on a college athletics scholarship.
-The family lived in Jamaica before moving to Surrey, England at the age of 7 with her mother and sister.
-Tracey went to school at Camelsdale Primary School in Haslemere, St Batholomew’s Primary in Farnham and Midhurst Rother College.
+The family lived in Jamaica, and Tracey moved with her mother and sister to Surrey, England when she was 7.
+Tracey went to school at Camelsdale Primary School in Camelsdale, on the outskirts of Haslemere, as well as St Batholomew's Primary in Haslemere and Midhurst Rother College.
 Tracey later graduated in sports science from St Mary's University, Twickenham.

-Tracey was one of the torchbearers at the 2012 Summer Olympics Opening Ceremony who, together with six other young British sport talents, lit the Olympic Cauldron.
+Tracey, with six other young British sportspeople, was one of the torchbearers at the 2012 Summer Olympics Opening Ceremony who lit the Olympic Cauldron.
 She was picked by Kelly Holmes.